kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

 ### Tracking and reverting storage changes

 This design allows reverting storage changes by using a concept similar to Geth's journal.
-Each storage change will be stored in a `Journal` implemented using a `Felt252Dict` data structure, that will associate each modified storage address to its new value.
-This allows us to perform three things:
+Each storage change will be stored in a `StateChangeLog` implemented using a `Felt252Dict` data structure, that will associate each modified storage address to its new value.
+This allows us to perform three
+things:

-- When executing a transaction, instead of using one `storage_write_syscall` per SSTORE opcode, we can simply store the storage changes in this journal.
+- When executing a transaction, instead of using one `storage_write_syscall` per SSTORE opcode, we can simply store the storage changes in this cache state.
 At the end of the transaction, we can finalize all the storage writes together and perform only one `storage_write_syscall` per modified storage address.
-- When reading from storage, we can first read from the journal to see if the storage slot has been modified.
-If it's the case, we can read the new value from the journal instead of performing a `storage_read_syscall`.
+- When reading from storage, we can first read from the state to see if the storage slot has been modified.
+If it's the case, we can read the new value from the state instead of performing a `storage_read_syscall`.
 - If the transaction reverts, we won't need to revert the storage changes manually.
-Instead, we can simply not finalize the storage changes present in the journal, which can save a lot of gas.
+Instead, we can simply not finalize the storage changes present in the state, which can save a lot of gas.

 ### Implementation

-The SSTORE and SLOAD opcodes are implemented to first read and write to the `Journal` instead of directly writing to the KakarotCore contract's storage.
+The SSTORE and SLOAD opcodes are implemented to first read and write to the `State` instead of directly writing to the KakarotCore contract's storage.
+The internal location of the storage slot is computed by applying the poseidon hash on the EVM address of the contract and the storage key.
+We store the key nonetheless, as it will be needed to finalize the storage updates at the end of the transaction when retrieving the address of the contract to apply storage changes to.

 Using the `storage_read_syscall` and `storage_write_syscall` syscalls, we can arbitrarily read and write to a contract's storage.
 Therefore, we will be able